LydiaFrance/Reproducible_Figures_R/extra_tutorials/github_tutorial.md

 ![](07_subfolders.png)

+# Sharing your Work

+# This is critical for the assignment.

 Give your partner the link to the repo.
 This will be something like  `https//github.com/LydiaFrance/PenguinProject`

+# Download the code

 Your partner now has to press the green code button, and they can download a zip.
 This will contain the full subfolder structure, and they just have to unzip it on their machine.

 ![](08_partner_zip.png)

+# Opening the code

+When you have the code saved, make sure you unzip the folder to a sensible location on your computer (not My Downloads, not My Desktop).

+Double click on their `.RProj` file to launch RStudio.

+# Install their Packages

+You will have downloaded a `renv.lock` file but that is just the instructions for what to install.
+In RStudio in the console, write:

+`renv::restore()`

+And it will install everything you need.
+Then you can run their code.